Population of Canada by province and territory: Demographic weight of provinces and territories

-The issue of the demographic weight of each provinces came up during the negotiations for the Patriation of the Constitution, and especially discussions around the amending formula of the constitution.
-The final formula stipulates that minor changes to the constitution had to be approved by the Parliament of Canada and the Legislature of 7 provinces representing at least 50% of the Canadian population.
+The issue of the demographic weight of each province came up during the negotiations for the patriation of the Canadian Constitution, and especially discussions around the amending formula of the constitution.
+The final formula stipulates that minor changes to the constitution had to be approved by the Parliament of Canada and the Legislature of 6 provinces representing at least 50 percent of the Canadian population.
 This essentially meant that either Ontario or Quebec had to agree to any constitutional amendments that affect all provinces.

-Quebec had managed to maintain a stable demographic weight within to Canada during the first half of the 20th century due to its high birth rate.
+Quebec had managed to maintain a stable demographic weight within Canada during the first half of the 20th century due to its high birth rate.
 However, their importance began to slip as their birth rate started to fall in the 1960s.
 Quebec wanted to make it up through immigration, and for this purpose created its Ministry of Immigration in 1968, and negotiated for increased powers in this field with the federal government.
-However, new immigrants to Canada disproportionally go the Ontario, British Columbia and Alberta, fuelling their rise in demographic weight.
+However, new immigrants to Canada disproportionally go to Ontario, British Columbia, and Alberta, fuelling their rise in demographic weight.
 In response, a Canada–Québec Accord was concluded in 1991 which, among other things, guaranteed Quebec an immigration rate proportional to its demographic weight in Canada.
-This provision was not fulfilled, as in 2005, immigration to Quebec represented only 16.5% of all immigration to Canada.
+This provision was not fulfilled, as in 2005, immigration to Quebec represented only 16.5 percent of all immigration to Canada.

 Quebec also attempted to maintain its weight within the Canadian House of Commons during the constitutional negotiations of the early 1990s.
-Under the Charlottetown Accord, in exchange for Quebec losing Senate seats under a Triple-E Senate (dropping from 24 to 6), Quebec was guaranteed never to be allotted less than 25% of the seats in the House of Commons.
-The Accord was ultimately defeated in a public referendum.
+Under the Charlottetown Accord, in exchange for Quebec losing Senate seats under a Triple-E Senate (dropping from 24 to 6), Quebec was guaranteed never to be allotted less than 25 percent of the seats in the House of Commons.
+The accord was ultimately defeated in a public referendum.